syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/localization.md

 ![](Localization_images/localization_img2.jpeg)

->**Note:** The correspondings values folder loads only depends on the device configuration and locale.
+>**Note:** The corresponding values folder loads only depends on the device configuration and locale.